onewelcome/AxonFramework/readme.md

 Therefore, there is no need to manually configure the test run settings within IntelliJ IDEA.

 ### MongoDB support needs testing
-All the tests related to MongoDB have been ignored for now.
+Some of the tests related to MongoDB have been ignored for now.